PROGRAM SCHEDULED for June 12-15, 2017 | Newark, New Jersey

 Prior to joining Purdue, Ms. Feltz served as Compliance Counsel at Boehringer Ingelheim Pharmaceuticals, Inc. and practiced health care law at McDermott, Will & Emery.
 She received a B.A. in Bioethics from Wellesley College, an M.A. in Medical Ethics from Case Western Reserve University, and she received her J.D. from Case Western Reserve University School of Law.

 Gary F. Giampetruzzi is a partner in the Litigation Department at New York office of Paul Hastings, LLP.
 He is based in the firm’s New York office in its Investigations and White Collar practice.
-He routinely advises clients on day-to-day compliance matters, and represents corporations in high-profile federal and state investigations, including those involving federal and state False Claims Act (qui tam suits), State Attorney General consumer protection statutes, the Foreign Corrupt Practices Act (FCPA), and oversees other complex civil and criminal litigation matters.
-While his practice cuts across numerous sectors, including defense, energy, and private equity, he possesses particularly deep experience in the life sciences sector, representing many of the world’s most prominent biotech, pharmaceutical, and medical device companies.
+He routinely advises clients on day-to-day compliance matters, represents corporations in high-profile federal and state investigations, including those involving federal and state False Claims Act (qui tam suits), State Attorney General consumer protection statutes, the Foreign Corrupt Practices Act (FCPA), and oversees other complex civil and criminal litigation matters.

 Mr. Giampetruzzi has extensive experience with all facets of the anti-corruption and FCPA landscape.
-He has been a leader in this growing area of practice for more than a decade, having led the development of compliance programs and measures, conducted and overseen hundreds of internal investigations, and been on the ground in more than 40 markets worldwide (including Asia, Africa, Europe, the Middle East, and Latin America).
+He has been a leader in this growing area of practice for more than a decade, having led the development of compliance programs and measures, conducted and overseen hundreds of internal investigations, and been on the ground in more than 40 markets worldwide (including Africa, Asia, Europe, Latin America, and the Middle East).
 He was instrumental in the development of proactive market review approaches that have been incorporated into recent government resolutions, and acquisition due diligence techniques that were cited in the Justice Department’s FCPA Guidance document.

-Mr. Giampetruzzi provides day-to-day compliance counseling around program design, monitoring and proactive testing, and conducts internal investigations regarding a variety of issues, including those involving anti-kickback and off-label promotion laws, patient support programs, and specialty pharmacies.
+On the U.S. healthcare side, Mr. Giampetruzzi provides day-to-day compliance counseling around program design, monitoring and proactive testing, and conducts internal investigations regarding a variety of issues, including those involving anti-kickback and off-label promotion laws, patient support programs, and specialty pharmacies.
 He has overseen several of the more significant government investigations in the pharmaceutical industry in recent years, as well as the defense and resolution of numerous whistleblower qui tam suits involving claims under the False Claims Act and related state statutes.
-He has been asked by pharmaceutical companies to defend their practices associated with patient support programs and specialty pharmacies in connection with federal investigations by several prominent prosecutor offices.
+He has more recently been asked by pharmaceutical companies to defend their practices associated with patient support programs and specialty pharmacies in connection with federal investigations by several prominent prosecutor offices.

 Mr. Giampetruzzi was named to Ethisphere magazine’s 2015 Attorneys Who Matter listing in the Specialists – Private Practice category.